FAQGURU/FAQGURU/topics/en/javascript.md

 [[↑] Back to top](#JavaScript)
-### Explain the difference between "undefined" and "not defined" in JavaScript (Senior)
+### Explain the difference between "undefined" and "not defined" in JavaScript

 In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop execute thereafter.
 But If you use `typeof undeclared_variable` then it will return `undefined`.